PGB-LIV/mzidFLR/README.md

 	"FDR.py" -> calculate Global FDR
 	"pAla.py" -> calculates decoy amino acid FLR "Post_analysis.py"
-				-removes decoy and contam hits
+				-filter for FDR (default 0.01 or user specified) -removes decoy and contam hits
 				-expands to site-based format (one row shows PSM with PTM score/position for one site on each **peptide**) -only keep phospho sites